February – March 2019

 A slight decrease in price is expected due to lack of quality during the next few weeks.
 Main buyers are Chinese as usual.

 By the time this ban was repealed, the end of the season had already arrived and the market is now waiting for the new clip which usually should be out in April/May.
-But very heavy rain all over Iran will delay the new clip and it is now anticipated that new arrivals will be only available in May.
+But very heavy rain all over the Middle East will delay the new clip and it is now anticipated that new arrivals will be only available in May.